OtaTran241/AI_Assistant/README.md

      Git clone https://github.com/OtaTran241/AI_Assistant.git
      cd AI_Assistant
      ```
-   - Then you need to download the models from this drive [here](https://drive.google.com/file/d/1LPQdwVF1K_06G2woTkkRCYjMD3gIkymZ/view?usp=sharing).
+   - Then you need to download the `Models.zip` file from this drive [here](https://drive.google.com/file/d/1LPQdwVF1K_06G2woTkkRCYjMD3gIkymZ/view?usp=sharing).

+#### Extract file

+   - After downloading, you just need to extract the `Models.zip` file in the `AI_Assistant` folder that you just cloned from GitHub.

 #### Get API

    - After that, you need to obtain an API key from Google to use the custom search feature.
 You can find the API key [here](https://programmablesearchengine.google.com/controlpanel/all) and the Custom Search Engine ID [here](https://programmablesearchengine.google.com/controlpanel/all) then replace it in Custom_Search_API_Key and Custom_Search_Engine_ID in the `.env` file to use google custom search tool.
    - And you also need to get the API Key [here](https://ai.google.dev/gemini-api/docs/api-key?hl=vi) then replace it in Google_API_Key in the `.env` file to use mode 2 (Agentic Rag).

-#### Extract file

-   - After that, simply unzip the models.zip file at the root of the folder.

 #### Install the requirements.txt file